 The best serving way with mapo tofu is with steamed rice.

-- ½ tablespoon fermented black beans (also known as dou-chi and fermented soya beans), roughly chopped
+- 1/2 tbsp. fermented black beans ,also known as dou-chi and fermented soya beans, roughly chopped

-- 1 tablespoon pepper flakes or powder (optional)
+- 1 tbsp. pepper flakes or powder ,optional

-- ½ tablespoon Sichuan pepper for making fresh ground powder
+- 1/2 tbsp.
+Sichuan pepper for making fresh ground powder

-- 1 teaspoon sugar (optional for reducing the spiciness)
+- 1 tsp. sugar ,optional for reducing the spiciness

 - 1 tablespoon cornstarch